 This is your wild card.
 If your story doesn't fit the other six prompts, use this one.

-Honest truth: About 7% of students choose this prompt.
-It's not better or worse than the others—it's just more open-ended.
-Many successful essays using Prompt 7 could have also worked for Prompts 1, 5, or 6.
+Honest truth: About 7% choose this prompt.
+It's not better or worse—just more open-ended.
+Many successful Prompt 7 essays could have also worked for Prompts 1, 5, or 6.

 When to Use Prompt 7